Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Inverting Self--Organizing Maps

-The reference index $N$ is arbitrary: any anchor $r\in\{1,\dots,N\}$ yields an equivalent linear system built from the differences $\{a_j(z)-a_r(z)\}$.
-In practice, centering the prototypes (e.g., subtracting their mean) and optionally whitening $z$ and $\{w_j\}$ can further improve the conditioning of $B$ without affecting exactness.

-This linearization connects to classical Euclidean distance geometry: activation differences form an affine slice of a Euclidean Distance Matrix (EDM), whose embedding is unique up to rigid motions under mild rank conditions \citep{blumenthal1953distance,gower1985properties,asimow1978rigidity}.
+The reference index~$N$ is arbitrary: any anchor $r\in\{1,\dots,N\}$ yields an equivalent system.
+In practice, centering the prototypes and optionally whitening can improve the conditioning of~$B$.
+This linearization connects to classical Euclidean distance geometry: activation differences form an affine slice of a Euclidean Distance Matrix (EDM), whose embedding is unique up to rigid motions under mild rank conditions \citep{blumenthal1953distance, gower1985properties, asimow1978rigidity}.